-On March 1, 2017, the Mississippi Youth Council (MYCouncil) released their application for their 4th class of passionate youth activists.
+The Mississippi Youth Council (MYCouncil) is accepting applications for the 2017-2018 Mississippi Youth Council (MYCouncil).
 MYCouncil is made up of 10 youth from across Mississippi that support and promote high-quality comprehensive sex education for all young people.
 MYCouncil works to ensure that young people have a voice in the debate around what gets taught in our schools.
 Working closely with Mississippi First’s Healthcare Training and Engagement Coordinator, council members take a grassroots approach to comprehensive sex education and other related policy issues by mobilizing youth to speak out in an effort to enact change at the local and state level.
 Each student serves on the youth advocacy council during the academic year (August 2017 through May 2018).
-DEADLINE: Friday, April 21, 2017.
-We will be conducting in-person interviews with applicants through Friday, May 5, 2017.
+DEADLINE: Wednesday, May 31, 2017.
+We will be conducting in-person interviews with applicants through June 15, 2017.

 - Raise awareness among youth about the need for sexually transmitted infections (STIs) and pregnancy prevention efforts for themselves and other young people in Mississippi

 - Advocate for comprehensive sex education in Mississippi public schools and other policy priorities